SoCXin/doc/docs/MIPS/ESP32-S2.rst

 Type: ``String`` | Multiple: ``No``

 Port, a number or a device name, or valid `URL Handlers <https://pyserial.readthedocs.io/en/latest/url_handlers.html#urls>`__.
 See :option:`pio device monitor --port`.
-To print all available serial ports please use :ref:`cmd_device_list` command.
+To print all available serial ports please use :ref:`mips` command.

 Please note that you can use Unix shell-style wildcards: